Schema Markup Guide for AI Search

 The 6 Schema Types That Matter Most for AI

-FAQPage is the single most impactful schema type for AI search.
-It explicitly tells AI engines "this page answers these specific questions" — which is exactly what they need.
+FAQPage is the clearest schema type for question-answer content.
+It explicitly tells AI engines "this page answers these specific questions."
+That is exactly the structure answer engines need when extracting a concise response, especially on AI-search FAQ pages.

 <script type="application/ld+json">